pfrilling/oktasdk-php/docs/files/Resource/User.php.txt

     /**
      * This operation resets all factors for the specified user.
 All MFA factor
      * enrollments returned to the unenrolled state.
-The user’s status remains
+The user's status remains
      * ACTIVE.
 This link is present only if the user is currently enrolled in
      * one or more MFA factors.
      *